polis-community/polis-wl/.devcontainer/README.md

 The Dockerfiles are based off of the [Ubuntu Devcontainer scripts](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/ubuntu/.devcontainer) from Microsoft.
 They have been tweaked to add a different username to match the database

+Note that you will need to delete the devcontainer images and rebuild if making changes to the Devcontainer environment.